 The Importance of Ethics gives students an overview of ethical behavior in public presentations.
 As part of the lesson, students will identify ethical and unethical behavior in speakers, so they’ll know the behaviors and language to avoid when speaking.

 Understanding Audience Psychology helps students understand the psychology of an audience and how to use those principles to make a speech more effective.

 Word Choice, Imagery, and Rhythm shows students how to incorporate effective word choice, imagery, and rhythm into speeches.

 Each lesson contains everything you need from start to finish, including:

 Follow up activities

 Overall, these lesson plans from Money Instructor can help you teach a variety of lessons related to public speaking -- from the basics to more advanced concepts!

-That means you’ll want to comb through every detail to make sure you pick the most relevant and age-appropriate information to include in your curriculum.
+The only thing to keep in mind is that some of the lessons are geared more towards older students or adults.
+That means you’ll want to comb through every detail to make sure you pick the most relevant and age-appropriate information to include in your public speaking curriculum.

 If you’re concerned that these lessons may not be age-appropriate for middle school students, you can find an equally robust resource in the next item on our list!